tomkowz/Endpoints/README.md

-Implement representation of a backend.
+Describe representation of a backend.
 ```swift
 typealias MB = MemesBackend